bkudler/WavesetTransformer-ForTrevorWishart/README.md

 4. Recompile the class library.

     In the standard SuperCollider interface, in the bottom right corner there is a monitor for the interpreter and the server.
-Right click where it says "active", next to the interpreter, and select "Recompile Class Library".
+Click on the display that says "active", next to the interpreter, and select "Recompile Class Library".

     <img width="311" alt="Screen Shot 2023-02-22 at 7 59 45 PM" src="https://user-images.githubusercontent.com/16430294/220798724-1c7e012f-7736-4c1e-8069-3bd699f5466b.png">

 ## Getting Sound

---refer to starter files, download starter files

---video of getting sound
+Sample files to work with can be found [here](https://github.com/bkudler/waveset-starter-files), for the user who does not want to build the interface from scratch.
+Start with `boot-file.scd` to initialize and a WavesetTransformerPlayer object, which all sound will generate from.
+Use  `starter.scd` to tell that object to start making sound.
+The tutorials folder also contains a video called “Getting-Sound” which explains how to get started with this instrument.
+The help files for the WavesetTransformerPlayer contain more information on how to use the instrument, including helpful values for transformations.

 ## Using Transformations

--- video of transformations
+The file labeled `transformers.scd` contains more advanced transformations, that involve doing more than just changing one quality of a waveset.
+The video labeled “Using-Transformations” shows how this file can be used.
+Again, the help file also contains information on how to use these transformations.

 ## Advanced Usage

--- video of using scouts
+There is one advanced feature that doesn’t transform wavesets.
+A “Scout” class is built in with this quark, which calls a list of functions whenever certain things happen in the lifecycle of the waveset player.
+See the video “Advanced-Usage” for more information.
+The help file also has examples.

+The events are

+1. wavesetEnd, triggered when a waveset finishes playing

+2. wavesetGroupEnd, triggered when a chunk of wavesets finish playing, as done with the customPhrase function

+3. rampEnds, triggered when a ramp function finishes.

+4. wavesetLoopEnd, triggered when a full loop of all the wavesets in the current set is complete.

+5. wavesetLoopsFinshed, triggered when all of the waveset loops are finished